-Student Conduct and Safety - Threats of Violence - Diocesan Policy 5142.1 and/or persons within the school will be taken seriously.
+Student Conduct and Safety - Threats of Violence - Diocesan Policy 5142.1

+The safety and welfare of students enrolled in a Catholic school in the Diocese of Belleville is of the highest priority.
+For this reason, a student's written or verbal threat of violence toward other students and/or persons within the school will be taken seriously.
 For the purpose of this procedure, a threat of violence will be interpreted as a verbal or written threat of action that may cause physical harm to others.